ngicks/type-param-common/README.md

 ## Non overlapping package name

-Wrappers of Go std lib are prefixed with `-param`
+Wrappers of Go std lib are suffixed with `-param`

 ## Package descriptions